darius-0x4d/darius-personal-site/README.md

 ## Cloning / Forking

 Please review the [license](https://github.com/darius-0x4d/darius-personal-site/blob/main/LICENSE.txt) and remove all of my personal information by running `pnpm run setup`.

+## Acknowledgements

+Huge thanks to [Lee Robinson](https://leerob.io/) for making his personal website available as a [template](https://github.com/leerob/leerob.io) for others to use.
+Creating this website would've been a lot harder without his template as a starting point for me.